lbke/ssr-theory/readme.md

 R_{build}(t) = R_{build}
 $$

-Rule 1 is that obviously the request should be actually possible.
+Rule 1 is that obviously the request should make sense and be a "possible" request.
 Rule 2 is the "rule of finiteness", rule 3 is the "rule of staticness".

 So, a valid build time request is any set of attributes that belongs to any valid $R_{build}$ ensemble.